Allen-Ndlovu/wealthfield_education/README.md

 # About Me

 I developed the wealthfield system for my final‐year as an BSC IT  student .
-The aim was to that empowers students—especially those from financially challenged backgrounds—to gain the IT skills they need to succeed in today’s job market.
+The aim was to create a platform that empowers students—especially those from financially challenged backgrounds—to gain the IT skills they need to succeed in today’s job market.

 ---